bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 This can be hard to get used to but give it a try and as you make your changes below remember that you don't have to reload the browser.

-If this isn't for you just remove the code above or comment out the `start_reloading` line like so:
+If this isn't for you or if you need to turn it off for a bit just remove the code above or comment out the `start_reloading` line like
+so:

 {% highlight javascript %}
 //Reloader.start_reloading(["build/yome.js"])